cobaltt7/strife.js/README.md

 ## Usage

-It is strongly reccomended to use this framework with TypeScript.
+It is strongly recommended to use this framework with TypeScript.
 In the future, this framework will provide more powerful dynamic types for your bots.

 Every file in [`modulesDirectory`](#modulesdirectory), and every `index.js` in subdirectories of `modulesDirectory` will be automatically imported after logging in, but before commands are registered.
 It is recommended to only call the below functions in those files.